Paris in One Day: First-Timer’s Itinerary (+Map & Tips)

 Map & Getting Around

-If you want to make the most of your day in Paris, it’s best to cover all the biggest distances by metro.
-For smaller distances, you can walk or take a taxi/Uber.
+TIP: If you want to make the most of your day in Paris, it’s best to cover all the biggest distances by metro.
+For shorter distances, it’s best to walk, but you can also take a taxi/Uber.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.